orange-belgium/kata-products-discounts/README.md

 }
 ```

-Regarding the products, the company is owning five products identified by:
+Regarding the products, the company is owning four products identified by:
 * **A**
 * **B**
 * **C**